wmhilton-stoplight/platform-docs/2a.-style-guides/k-validate-style-guides.md

 # Validate Style Guides

+> Style guides are available for new workspaces and on request.
+Contact nauman@stoplight.io for more information.

 As you add and modify rules and targets in your style guide, the **Validate** tab alerts you to errors.
 You must fix errors before you can publish the style guide.

 ![validation-errors.png](https://stoplight.io/api/v1/projects/cHJqOjI/images/2hYW2drQXto)